SamuelPietro/Breastplate/readme.md

 ## Third-party libraries

-pFrame uses the following third-party libraries through composer:
+Breastplate uses the following third-party libraries through composer:

 - [filp/whoops](https://github.com/filp/whoops) -> For code debugging
 - [symfony/dotenv](https://github.com/symfony/dotenv) -> For environment variables
 - [symfony/cache](https://github.com/symfony/cache) -> For template caching
 - [league/plates](https://github.com/thephpleague/plates) -> For template Engine

-These libraries are necessary for the framework to work and will be installed automatically during the pFrame installation process.
+These libraries are necessary for the framework to work and will be installed automatically during the Breastplate installation process.

 ## Usage

-Using pFrame, you can quickly and neatly create PHP applications following the MVC pattern.
+Using Breastplate, you can quickly and neatly create PHP applications following the MVC pattern.
 That means you can separate your views, controllers, and models cleanly and maintainably.

-We have within the app directory examples of how to develop with MVC using pFrame.
+We have within the app directory examples of how to develop with MVC using Breastplate.

 ## Improvements

-Check [changelog](https://github.com/SamuelPietro/pframe/commits/master) for a list of all changes.
+Check [changelog](https://github.com/SamuelPietro/Breastplate/commits/master) for a list of all changes.

 ## Documentation

-The pFrame documentation is still being developed and is available in the doc's directory.
+The Breastplate documentation is still being developed and is available in the doc's directory.
 In it, you will find detailed information about how to use the framework, its functionalities and how to contribute to the project.

 ## Authors